Roll Your Own Hotswap SATA Guide

 Guide and photos by Rick Stephens

 MacGurus’ build your own SATA hotswap guide is a supplement to the Roll Your Own SATA Guide.
 We welcome you and look forward to your thoughts and comments on the contents of this guide.
-The procedures outlined in this guide are basic and require a minimum of tools, in fact only a philips screw driver.
+The procedures outlined in this guide are basic and require a minimum of tools, in fact only a phillips screw driver.
 I like to use a magnetic tip screw driver for most all my assembly work, I know more than a couple of pretty good technicians who recommend against that because it is possible to cause damage to data stored on magnetic based media like hard drives or even on eprom chips if the magnetic field interacts with them.
 Caution is advised if you choose to use one yourself.

 MacGurus Hotswap SATA Kits are built using two, four, five or eight bay Burly enclosures.
 The highest quality cables, mounting brackets, drives and hotswap bays.
 The kit used for the purposes of this guide is the 2 Bay Burly with Hotswap Trays and 2 SATA hard drives.
 The Gurus even include generous amounts of extra mounting screws.